unfiltered/unfiltered/docs/07/d.markdown

 ------------------------------

-Putting this all together, we can build a server that would very efficiently get your IP address banned by google if you actually put it on the web.
+Putting this all together, we can build a server that would very efficiently get your IP address banned by Google if you actually put it on the web.
 But it's totally cool to run it locally.
 We think.